Fair warning: it's impossible to watch this without tearing up.

 Residents of Iowa City say it’s no coincidence that college sports’ most heartwarming tradition can be found here.

 “The culture of Iowa City is one of the most welcoming and open-armed communities I have ever experienced,” says Katherine Crosby, a student at the University of Iowa.
 “The Wave could not be better fit for any place besides Kinnick Stadium.
 I love seeing everyone take just a moment to put any differences aside and remember the power of being ‘Iowa Nice.’”

 Mark Nolte, President of the Iowa City Area Development Group, says the wave is a perfect example of Iowa City’s culture: “The prevailing mindset of the people who live and pass through here as students is one of forward orientation, a willingness to consider new ideas and an embrace of diversity,” he says.
 “The Wave is a reminder that no matter what, we know what is really important.
 We put people and family first.”

 From city leaders to hospital staff to students, Iowa City locals tend to describe their hometown using similar words: Kind.
 Welcoming.
 Caring.
 Generous.

-(It’s no coincidence that Iowa City clocked in at #4 on Livability’s Top 100 Best Places to Live list this year.)
+(It’s no coincidence that Iowa City regularly takes a spot on Livability’s Top 100 Best Places to Live list.)